NVIDIA/CUDALibrarySamples/cuEST/README.md

 This directory contains standalone examples for the cuEST library, covering the C API, Python API, and the cuEST SCF Python library.

+The current version is v0.2, which may be incompatible with older versions.
+For v0.1 examples, please checkout d1ee93e936f161e5f548a5ea3edf45326e56fb59.

 For full API documentation, see https://docs.nvidia.com/cuda/cuest/.

 ## Prerequisites

 - CUDA Toolkit 12 or later
-- Python 3.10 or later
+- Python 3.12 or later
 - An NVIDIA GPU (Ampere or later recommended)

 ## Quick Start